scherersebastian/issue-injector/README.md

 - Location changes result in hash mismatch: If the location of a finding is changed, such as by renaming a file, the hash generated for that finding will differ.
 This could lead to duplicate issues being created.

+- IssueInjector is "soft release ready", indicating potential bugs.
+One known limitation is inconsistent issue creation due to missing or varied SARIF file values across different tools.
+Feedback on discrepancies is appreciated to enhance the tool's performance.

 ## License

 The scripts and documentation in this project are released under the MIT License.